js-temporal/temporal-polyfill/tools/rebasing.md

     - `trt showupstream` will show the upstream change in its entirety, including all files changed and the commit description.
     - `trt basediff` will show just file diffs from the upstream change.
 This can be particularly useful for larger files (like ecmascript.mjs) where the small diffs shown by the `showupstream` command are not enough detail.
       - Example: `trt basediff -U40 -- polyfill/lib/ecmascript.mjs` for the upstream diff in `ecmascript.mjs` with 40 unified diff lines on each side of a change.
  - You might decide halfway through to finish where you are at with the current rebase and continue later in another Pull Request.
- One way to do this is to finish rebasing the current commit, but before running `trt continue` to instead clear out the git rebase todo list:
-   - `git rebase --edit-todo` and then delete all the lines listed.
-   - Save that file, quit the editor, and then run `trt continue`.
-   - The rebase should now finish, and `git status` will show you in a "detached HEAD" state.
+The tool has a convenience command for this: `trt finish`.
-   - Create a branch at that new commit to save all your hard work! `git checkout -b <my branch name here>`.
+   Once this command is run, you will likely end up in a "detached HEAD" state, and should create a branch at that new commit to save all your hard work! `git checkout -b <my branch name here>`.
+ - If code being rebased fixes a Test262 test, then it will start to unexpectedly pass, and `npm run test262` will fail.
+   There is support in the test262 runner to automatically remove tests listed in the expected-failure files that are now passing - this is done by running `npm run test262 -- --update-expected-failure-files`.
+I would NOT recommend having this run automatically in the `exec` script, and instead running this manually if needed to avoid accidentally cleaning up tests that are supposed to still fail.

  ## Code Review